araujo88/avalanche/README.md

 `make all`

-To run the program, 3 arguments are needed: matrix size, total number of grains and grain printing interval.
+To run the program, 4 arguments are needed: matrix size, total number of grains, grain printing interval and type of simulation (0 for grain at center point or 1 for grain at random point).
 Example:

-`./avalanche 50 5000 5`
+`./avalanche 50 5000 5 0`

+This command will run the program with matrix size of 50, 5000 total number of grains (5000 iterations), matrix output every 5 grain interval and grain always placed at the center point at each iteration.
+A video with this example can be found on the `/examples` folder.

+`./avalanche 50 10000 5 1`

-This command will run the program with matrix size of 50, 5000 total number of grains and the .vtk file will be printed every 5 grain interval.
+This command will run the program with matrix size of 50, 5000 total number of grains (5000 iterations), matrix output every 5 grain interval and grain always placed at a random point at each iteration.
+A video with this example can be found on the `/examples` folder.

 ## Data visualization